A Message from Daisuke Mori

 - New Zealand (Immigration New Zealand, Department of Internal Affairs)

-- the Philippines (PSA, DFA, Bureau of Immigration)
+- the Philippines (PSA, Bureau of Immigration)

-The Philosophy of "Narrow and Deep" over "Broad and Shallow": By limiting jurisdictional coverage to five, we can continuously update our knowledge of USCIS, UKVI, ICA, Immigration New Zealand, and PSA — their current operational practice, format requirements, validity periods, and submission flows.
+The Philosophy of "Narrow and Deep" over "Broad and Shallow": By limiting jurisdictional coverage to five, we can regularly review publicly available guidance and practical requirements for USCIS, UKVI, ICA, Immigration New Zealand, and PSA — including operational practice, format requirements, validity periods, and submission flows.
 This is our strategic choice for preparing important documents in a format aligned with the receiving authority's requirements.

-Service Focus for Deepening Expertise
+Service Focus for Maintaining Operational Familiarity